Cooperative colorings of trees and of bipartite graphs: Trees

-\begin{proof}[Proof of the lower bound on $m_{\ct}(d)$] Note that the system $\ct_2$, consisting of the following two paths (one in thin red, the other in bold blue) does not have a cooperative coloring.
+\begin{proof}[Proof of the lower bound on $m_{\ct}(d)$] Note that the system $\ct_2$, consisting of two paths in Figure~\ref{paths2} (one in thin red, the other in bold blue), does not have a cooperative coloring.

 Suppose now that $\cs=(F_1, F_2, \dots, F_m)$ is a system of forests on a vertex set $V$, not having a cooperative coloring.
 We shall construct a system $Q(\cs)$ of $m+1$ new forests $F_1', F_2', \dots, F_m', F_{m+1}'$, again not having a cooperative coloring.